kubernetes/enhancements/keps/sig-node/5507-container-oom-resource-controls/README.md

 ###### What are other known failure modes?

-- cgroup v1 incompatibility: Logged as warning, falls back to single process
+- cgroup v1 incompatibility: `memory.oom.group=1` is rejected by validation; `memory.oom.group=0` behaves as single-process kill
 - Invalid field value: Rejected at API validation

 ###### What steps should be taken if SLOs are not being met?